mysteryhobo/Programming-Notes/Continuous-Integration-Delivery.md

 - The tester would then merge the branch to master and that would trigger TeamCity to create a build and run tests again
 - Octopus would then handle releases and deployments to the different environments
     - env variables were maintained in octopus to avoid exposing them in git
+- Terraform for creating configurations for cloud infrastructure that can be interpreted by Octopus